-I’m Lisa Weldon, a 59-year-old Atlanta woman, who landed in NYC in July of 2011 to walk one square mile per day until I walked the entire island of Manhattan.
+I’m Lisa Weldon.
+In June of 2011 I landed in NYC with the intent of covering one square mile per day until I walked the entire island of Manhattan.
 Why?

 With my last child off to college, I was facing a new chapter.
-I could either slow down and enjoy life.
+At nearly 60, I could either slow down and enjoy life.
 Or I could grab ‘hold of it and run like the devil.

 Needless to say, I tore off with my wishlist: I wanted to (1) live in NYC, (2) revitalize my advertising career and (3) surround myself with young people.

 I found the perfect scenario in a month-long course at Parsons.
 But just 10 days before it was to begin, the course was cancelled.
 Instead I found a tutor, cut the map of Manhattan into 20 equal pieces and started walking.
 I put my learning into action by sharing my walks through social media, the new tools of my trade.

 Who’da thought, but that crazy walk has been the biggest boost of my entire career.

 Just got back from 30 days in Paris, walking all 20 arrondissements of that great city.
 Next?
 Maybe Vietnam.
 And hopefully one day, El Salvador.

 No telling where the next few years will take me.
 One thing for sure, this sistah’s not slowing down.

 And yes, I do love graffiti.